Njeriiii/FamDynamics/README.md

 ## Privacy and Data Security
 - All conversation data is processed using Claude AI through the Anthropic API
-- Family information can be stored locally in your browser but is not sent to any third-party servers
+- Family information can be stored locally in your browser but is NOT SENT TO ANY THIRD-PARTY SERVERS
 - No user accounts or persistent identifiers are required
 - The application does not collect or store analytics data